Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 <a id="about-micro-benchmarks"></a>
 ### ABOUT MICRO BENCHMARKS
 Floyd is about engineering programs for fast execution.
-To aid in this, Floyd has built-in features to benchmark your code so you know the actual performance.
+To aid in this, Floyd has built-in features to benchmark your code so you know the actual performance in a scientific away.

+The benchmark features have been designed to:

+- Give you a *built-in* and *simple* way to measure performance
+- Let you control which tests to run and when
+- Let you keep the tests next to the function under test
+- Let you control how to use the measurements, even from code.

 ```
 benchmark-def "Linear veq 0" {